amandesai01/plagiarism-detector/README.md

 ![GitHub issues-closed](https://img.shields.io/github/issues-closed/amandesai01/plagiarism-detector.svg)

-This Project finds matching sentences across all the files in given directory and finds all matching sentences.
+This Project finds matching sentences across all the files in given directory.
 It use sha256 hash to hash sentences and maps them into a sentence-hash pool.<br>
 ***This Code finds Sentence-Based Plagarism***

 ## Usage: